 Legal text relating to recognition of qualifications from the former GDR.

 Yes.
 You can also apply for recognition from abroad.
-Do you want to immigrate to and work in Germany from a third country?
-If so, then you usually need recognition in advance.
+Do you want to immigrate to and work in Germany from a Non-EU country

 Are you unable to submit all of the documents relating to your professional qualification?
 If so, you may be able to provide evidence of your professional skills in a practical way.
 You can do this for all dual training occupations, master craftsman occupations and advanced training occupations by means of a skills analysis.
 There are also options for regulated professions: You can complete an adaptation period or take a test— for example, for occupations in the healthcare and nursing sector.